UNDERGRADUATE STUDIES

 Despite my position in Chile, the coup’s new conditions left us with a weighty decision.
 Ariana’s stance was resolute, driven by her deep empathy and care: ‘I cannot bear the thought of subjecting our children to unnecessary trauma.
 I do not want them to grow up in that situation.

 Given the uncertainty, we decided not to return to Chile.
 Ariana had family in France and suggested I try securing a job there.
-I applied to a prestigious laboratory in Strasbourg, renowned for its groundbreaking research similar to what I did in Cambridge, and to my surprise, they offered me a job for three years.
+I applied to a prestigious laboratory in Strasbourg, and to my surprise, they offered me a job for three years.

 When I shared my situation with Sidney Brenner, his response was a turning point.
 ‘Stay here; I will provide you with a five-year position as a researcher on the laboratory faculty.
 ‘I was deeply grateful for this opportunity and eagerly accepted the offer.